OG-Gardavsky/budget_app/README.md

 # Budget_app
-This is open-source project created as bachelor thesis at
+This is open-source project created as a part of bachelor thesis at
 ***<a href="https://fis.vse.cz/">Faculty of Informatics and Statistics</a>*** of
 ***<a href="www.vse.cz">Prague University of Economics and Business </a>*** by Ondřej Gardavský